 CFM & MPH

-With the capability to function as leaf vacuums, both products provide users with an efficient and tidy solution for managing leaf piles.
+• With the capability to function as leaf vacuums, both products provide users with an efficient and tidy solution for managing leaf piles.
 This dual-purpose design empowers users to switch between blowing and vacuuming modes with ease, simplifying their gardening endeavors.
-In addition, the 51621 and the Ultra Blower Vac 51619 boast a mulching function, boasting respective mulching ratios of 97% and 88%.
-With this feature, you can efficiently convert vacuumed leaves into mulch or compost, simplifying your yard care tasks.
+Additionally, both the 51621 and the Ultra Blower Vac 51619 offer a mulching feature, providing respective mulching ratios of 97% and 88%.
+This allows for the convenient conversion of vacuumed leaves into mulch or compost, making yard cleanup hassle-free.

 TL;DR